barton-w/machine-learning-python-demo/README.md

 # Machine Learning - Python Demo
-## A simple "Hello World" demonstrating basic ML concepts with Python.

 ### In this tutorial I perform various operations on the famous Iris Flowers dataset, which is a popular intro-to-ML exercise.